pgersl/personal-website/content/notes/research/chemistry/ap-chemistry/intermolecular-forces-and-properties/The ideal gas law.md

     - it doesn't exist in the real world, some molecules do come close to it though
         - the molecules need to be very small and the intermolecular forces very week
         - $O_2$, $N_2$, $CO_2$ and $H_2$
-- ideal gas interacts with its container, poushing in the walls resulting in _pressure_ $P$
+- ideal gas interacts with its container, poushing in the walls resulting in _pressure_ $p$
 - the _speed_ $v$ of the particles is directly proportional to the gas' _temperature_ $T$
 - the size of the container with the gas determines its _volume_ $V$
 - **_closed system_** is a system which doesn't exchange energy nor matter with its surroundings